mui/material-ui/docs/data/joy/customization/theme-tokens/theme-tokens.md

 ```

 :::warning
-**Note:** Adding too many tokens will increase the stylesheet bundle size and add up maintenance costs for your project.
-To style components without introducing new tokens, check out the [one-off styling](/joy-ui/customization/approaches/#one-off-customization) page.
+**Note:** Adding new tokens is worth it when you know that a large number of components will use them.
+That's because doing so increases stylesheet bundle size, plus the added maintenance costs.

+If you're not sure about it yet, we recommend using [the `sx` prop](/joy-ui/customization/approaches/#sx-prop) for one-off customizations.
 :::

 ## Global variant tokens

-By default, Joy UI has four built-in global variants tokens: `plain`, `outlined`, `soft`, and `solid`.
+By default, Joy UI has four built-in [global variants](/joy-ui/main-features/global-variant/) tokens: `plain`, `outlined`, `soft`, and `solid`.
-To learn more about it, check the dedicated [global variants](/joy-ui/core-features/global-variant/) page.

 ### Structure